 Russell explains how to frame search queries so they will yield information and describes the best ways to use such resources as Google Earth, Google Scholar, Wikipedia, and Wikimedia.
 He shows when to put search terms in double quotes, how to use the operator (*), why metadata is important, and how to triangulate information from multiple sources.
 By the end of this engaging journey of discovering, readers will have the definitive answer to why the best online searches involve more than typing a few words into Google.

-This program has been organized by the University of Maryland’s Future of Information Alliance and the University of Maryland Libraries.
-Sponsors for FIA progams in 2019-2020 include the following:
+This program was organized by the University of Maryland’s Future of Information Alliance and the University of Maryland Libraries in collaboration with these sponsors:

 The Andrew and Julie Klingenstein Family Fund